 Fall, especially in the Northeast, is breathtaking.
-And with some prep—not a little, but not a whole lot either—you can get your house cold-weather ready while you enjoy the fleeting moments that make fall unique.
+And with some fall home prep you can get your house cold-weather ready while you enjoy the fleeting moments that make fall unique.
 In the process, not only will you be prepping your home for the coming winter, but you’ll also be mentally preparing yourself for the transition from heatwave to snowstorm.

 How will you be getting your home ready for fall?
 Share with us in the comment section below.